Biden behaves as the incoming president, even as Trump balks at giving up power

 Behind the scenes, Biden was also working to finalize his senior White House team.

-Biden in the past has blown past deadlines on important matters; he extended his decision on whether to run for president beyond his initial deadline and similarly took extra weeks when selecting a running mate, finally picking Harris after a drawn-out process.
+Biden has previously blown past deadlines on important matters; he extended his decision on whether to run for president beyond his initial deadline and similarly took extra weeks when selecting a running mate, finally picking Harris.

 The calendar is also conspiring against the unveiling of a long list of staff members, with Biden expected to honor Veterans Day on Wednesday.

 But for his staff, the decisions carry some urgency.
-The final paychecks from the campaign will come soon, according to one staff member, though health care coverage may extend through the end of the year.
-Some key staff members are expected to move as early as this week to the Biden transition team.
+The final paychecks from the campaign will come soon, according to one staff member, though health-care coverage may extend through the end of the year.
+Some key staffers are expected to move as early as this week to the Biden transition team.

-Several longtime aides on the campaign are widely expected to be headed into the White House as influential advisers.
+Several longtime aides on the campaign are widely expected to be headed to the White House as influential advisers.

-Two of those most frequently mentioned are Mike Donilon and Steve Ricchetti, longtime Biden advisers who are well-positioned to land influential positions inside the White House, according to people with knowledge of the internal dynamics.
+Two of those most frequently mentioned are Mike Donilon and Steve Ricchetti, veteran Biden advisers who are well positioned to land influential positions inside the White House, according to people with knowledge of the internal dynamics.
 Those people spoke on the condition of anonymity to recount private conversations.

 Both men played significant roles in Biden’s campaign, helping direct strategy, operations and major decisions, and are considered two of his closest confidants.